 - The legal system of the European Union: system of legal sources and the relationship between European law and domestic legislation; the institutional structure; the evolution of the case law of the CJEU and domestic courts.

-- Political, economic and civil rights and related safeguards in a comparative context.
+- Individual rights: Political, economic and civil rights and related safeguards in a comparative context.

-- Class-specific special part that shall indicated to students at the beginning of the course by the class instructor.
+Finally, a class-specific special part is indicated to students at the beginning of the course by the class instructor.

 - Identify the main elements characterizing constitutional systems throughout Europe and North America.

 - Explain the approach of different legal systems to individual rights and constitutional justice.